-A special tip: when we arrive, we had to put our names on the list and wait for 45 minutes, so we went to a walk towards the west through Fleming road and we found this hidden spot with the chairs.
+A special tip: when we arrive, we had to put our names on the list and wait for 45 minutes, so we went to a walk towards the west through Fleming Road and we found this hidden spot with the chairs.
 Is beautiful!

-Scarpetta Beach – this restaurant is in Manhattan as well and it is located at Gurney’s Montauk, a huge and beautiful resort in front of the ocean.
+Scarpetta Beach – this restaurant has a location in Manhattan as well and it is located at Gurney’s Montauk, a huge and beautiful resort in front of the ocean.
 It is a perfect spot for a romantic dinner or special occasion.
 It is so beautiful!
 Open nightly year-round, this Italian hotspot features classics as well as seasonal dishes, fresh seafood selections, and a world-class wine list.
 From the 148-seat dining room, French doors open onto an outdoor deck, which seats another 106, every table has a panoramic view of the ocean.

 Places to visit

 Sunset Beach – you can walk from Gosman’s Dock to this beach to watch the sunset.
 It is magical, I think I don’t need to say a lot of things, just look at the pictures and you will understand why.

 Main Street East Hampton – those who go to the Hamptons and love the TV series need to include a visit to East Hampton (or Southampton) in the script.
 Basically, the idea is to walk down Main Street and enjoy the cute architecture of the shops, cafes, and restaurants.
 Another thing you should do is driving from Main Street to Main Beach.
 The path is simply fantastic, with tree-lined streets and you see the famous mansions behind their vegetation walls.
 Main Beach has parking and a nice structure, considering that most of the beaches are quite desert.